 The domain name system (DNS) is an Internet-wide distributed database of names primarily associated with Internet Protocol (IP) addresses.
 It is also a tool for locating services since many services are known by their domain name.
-For example, the hostname "www" has come to be well known as the name of a system which provides web (HTTP) service, and the domain name "www.ssiu.ac.in" is thus known as the primary web server address for The University of lowa.
+For example, the hostname "www" has come to be well known as the name of a system which provides web (HTTP) service, and the domain name "www.ssiu.ac.in" is thus known as the primary web server address for The University of Iowa.

-- The IP address is a 32-bit number, commonly represented as four 8-bit numbers separated by dots, used to identify a host on the Internet.
+• The IP address is a 32-bit number, commonly represented as four 8-bit numbers separated by dots, used to identify a host on the Internet.
 The IP address is used by the network to route messages from one host to another.

-An example IP address on our campus network is 172.16.X.X - Domain Name System (DNS) is the method or scheme for associating names with an IP address and other data.
-The domain name system is not an authentication system, or an authorization system.
+An example IP address on our campus network is 172.16.X.X

+• Domain Name System (DNS) is the method or scheme for associating with an IP address and other data.
+The domain name system is authentication system, or an authorization system.
 The use of DNS or IP addressing as the basis for authentication or authorization is discouraged.
 The practice of basing authentication or authorization on IP ranges is also discouraged.
-(This is commonly referred to as IP filtering.) - DNS is also not a "white pages" directory.
-It contains information about computers and in some cases the services they provide.
-It does not reliably provide information about people.
+(This is commonly referred to as IP filtering.)